avelino/avelino.run/content/blog/2025-04-21-the-power-of-two-days-neuroscience-behind-the-48-hour-rule-for-effective-feedback.md

 ## Conclusion

-The 48-hour rule for giving feedback is more than a best practice — it’s **applied neuroscience in leadership**.
+The 48-hour rule for giving feedback is more than a best practice — it's **applied neuroscience in leadership**.
 Instead of reacting and risking trust, leaders who respect this window elevate themselves as **intentional, conscious, and effective** communicators.

-Great leaders don’t just correct — **they shape safer, sharper, and more self-aware brains.**
+Great leaders don't just correct — **they shape safer, sharper, and more self-aware brains.**